wbrickner/fast-image-filter/README.md

 The following dependencies are **optional**:

-These dependencies are recommended, because they can make your life easie.
+These dependencies are recommended, because they can make your life easier.
 *FIF provides convenience methods to efficiently convert from PNG++ image representation to FIF image representation.*

 * **[PNG++](https://www.nongnu.org/pngpp/)** - can used to load PNG images.
 You will need to link against `libpng.a`, `libpng16.a`, or similar.